jaredwarren/rpi_music/README.md

   - `speaker-test -t sine -f 1000 -l 1`
 - [ ] clean/delete logs, view logs in ui
 - [ ] automate push build to pi, restart
-- [ ] Documentation and cleanup
-- [ ] add more to config page, like...
+- [ ] add more to config page
-- [ ] fix thumbnail's loading slowly
+- [ ] Initialize/setup, what if starting from new pi

 ## Playlist
 - [ ] Playlist - create, edit, update local play list